'Bunch of garbage': Campaign to ease pilot overload from antiquated safety warnings

 For long-haul flights, there can be up to 200 pages of NOTAMs for pilots to review on paper or an iPad, many of them as irrelevant as general bird hazard warnings, grass-cutting at airports or low-altitude construction obstacles relevant only to helicopters and light planes.

-For decades, such standardised bulletins issued by national air navigation authorities – part of a global safety regime overseen by the United Nations - have helped to keep aviation safe.
+For decades, such standardised bulletins issued by national air navigation authorities – part of a global safety regime managed by countries through the United Nations’ aviation agency - have helped to keep aviation safe.

 But the industry has grown so large that the noise created by redundant warnings is increasingly seen as a hazard.